FireflyMigration/firefly-doc/10-Developer-Guide/00-Welcome-to-Visual-Studio-and-the-Migrated-Application/index.md

        Every module has its controllers, views (screens),
 	- *[Solution name]Base* - contains the migrated tables under the Models folder, migrated Models under the Types folder and other objects which are shared by the whole solution.

-4. The startup project is the one in Bold and is the first to run when we runt he application.
+4. The startup project is the one in Bold and is the first to run when we run the application.
    The startup project includes several parts:
 	 - .ini file - the configuration file use to run the application
 	 - The Views folder which contains all the menus